rifacimento

 First usage

-This word came into English in the 1930s
+This word came into usage in the late 1800s

 Background / Comments